eduvpn/documentation/README.md

    have a connection to `vpn-user-portal` machine, and only needs read access to the `ca.crl` URL on the `vpn-cert-service` machine.
 It does not need a password to access the API

+In case many users are expected, only the VPN machine needs to be distributed, as that will be the place where the load will be the highest.

 # Security Considerations